Chan Eng Heng: Authorship

 Many of Chan's written works have been applied directly in the conservation of turtles in Malaysia, either to enhance existing efforts, or to develop new approaches in protecting turtles.
 Chan has published extensively in peer-reviewed journals, conference proceedings, magazines and newsletters, and a children's book titled "Little Turtle Messenger" is an educational tool on the field for turtle watchers as well as those young wildlife supporters at home.

 Citations of Chan's publications have been printed extensively in the report of the WTO aka World Trade Organization, Panel on the United States – dated 15 May 1998.

 TV programmes

 Chan's work on sea turtles has been featured in both local and foreign TV programmes, such as "Beyond 2000″, "World Gone Wild" (Fox Family Channel), "Meeting a New Asia" (NHK), "Our Scientists and Inventors" (Momentum II), as well as TV3′s "Majalah 3″ and "Malaysia Hari Ini".

 Save our Turtles Outreach Program (popularly called STOP) that SEATRU projects in Universiti Malaysia Terengganu is another innovative avenue Chan is known for, aiming at endearing turtle conservation to the hearts of the common public.
 STOP has installed "nest and turtle adoption schemes" and a series of volunteer programs, which involve the public directly in turtle conservation efforts.
-As attested in the 30-odd media articles on that program, STOP has been highly publicised through wide range of media thresholds.
+As attested in the 30-odd media articles on that program, STOP has been publicised through wide range of media thresholds.

 Chan was conferred a 2019 Lifetime Achievement Award at the International Sea Turtle Symposium.